 LUBBOCK, Texas (PRESS RELEASE) — The following is a press release from Texas Tech Athletics:

-(This is a press release from Texas Tech Athletics)
+(Press release from Texas Tech Athletics)